-We know salmon is a great source of protein and healthy omega-3 fats.
-So besides the taste, is there any reason to spring for the usually higher priced wild salmon?
+Both types of salmon are a great source of protein and healthy omega-3 fats.
+So besides the taste, is there any reason to spring for the usually higher-priced wild salmon?

 If you’re concerned about what you eat eats, and any risk for potential toxins, it might seem that wild salmon has a clear advantage, as long as it’s available and affordable.
 It’s important to note though, that all fish, wild or farmed, must adhere to FDA limits for PCB content and mercury levels – although some may measure just below the cutoff.

-There are clear health benefits to eating fish, and the American Heart Association recommends adults eat it twice a week as part of a heart healthy diet.
+There are clear health benefits to eating fish, and the American Heart Association recommends adults eat it twice a week as part of a heart-healthy diet.
 Like everything we eat, it’s good to aim for variety, so even though wild salmon is in season right now, mix it up with other healthy choices like arctic char, which is similar to salmon in taste and omega-3 content, or farmed rainbow trout which is a bit leaner and milder tasting, or ANY seafood you like!

 What’s your favorite fish?